 Writing and Grammar, 3 semester hours, 45 lec.
-(Fall, Spring, Summer)
+(Fail, Spring, Summer)

-Course includes practice in writing sentences, paragraphs, outlines and essays; review of grammar; and introduction of effective rhetorical patterns.
-Placement is determined by a passing score on a standardized test measuring communications/verbal achievement and a score of 2 on the writing sample or a grade of C or better in ENC 0020 College Preparatory English.
+Course includes practice in writing sentences, paragraphs, and essays; comprehensive review of grammar; and introduction of effective rhetorical patterns.
+Placement is determined by a passing score on a standardized test measuring communications/verbal achievement and a score of 2 on the writing sample or a grade of C or better in ENC 0020 College Preparatory English, Level 2.